with Clean Language and Symbolic Modelling

 To answer to this question I will briefly review each of the above conclusions and introduce the three models.1.
 Mindfulness means a lot of different things – there is no consensus

-There are many definitions of mindfulness in the modern literature, many related to the desired outcome of the mindful practice.
+There are many definitions of mindfulness in the modern literature, mainly related to the desired outcome of the mindful practice.
 This is not something new, Buddhist traditions have debated and disagreed on the nature of mindfulness for centuries.
 Definitions

 In modern psychology, mindfulness is generally used with one of four meanings: (a) a mental trait, (b) a way of life or spiritual path; (c) in therapeutic or wellness terms; or (d) a cognitive process.